lsug/lsug.github.io/_drafts/workshop-run-scalac-run.md

 See the bloop repository instructions for ArchLinux.

-#### Scalac-Profiling repository
+#### Flamegraph repository

-See the scalac-profiling repository instructions for ArchLinux.
+See the Flamegraph repository instructions for ArchLinux.

 # Workshop contents